cwensel/bash-emr/README.md

 This is useful if you leave your EMR cluster running and want to manually spawn jobs from __emrlogin__ or __emrscreen__.

+### emrconf
+Will scp all `conf/*-site.xml` files from the master node into the given directory.

+    emrconf local-conf

+This is useful if you leave your EMR cluster running on a AWS VPC and wish to run Hadoop jobs from a local shell.